I shifted my focus from setting purely achievement-based goals to building systems and daily practices.

 By building a set of my own daily practices, I live my own definition of a successful life every day of the year instead of feeling anxious about setting and reaching achievement-based goals.

+Doing something every day makes it your normal behavior and shapes your identity as a result.
 If you write every day, you become a writer.
 If you run every day, you become a runner.
-Daily deep work on cool things leads to you becoming someone who has fun building a successful business.
+Daily deep work on things you care about shapes you into someone who loves building a successful business.

-When your behavior and identity are fully aligned, you are no longer pursuing behavior change.
+When behavior and identity are fully aligned, you are no longer pursuing behavior change.
 You are simply acting like the type of person you already believe yourself to be.